 General Forum and Forum Posting Rules

-- All posts must be free of illegal or distasteful content, which includes pornography and nudity, hate speech, posting of copyrighted material, spamming the forum, bumping threads, or flaming/trolling.
+- All posts must be free of illegal or distasteful content, which includes pornography and nudity, hate speech, posting of copyrighted material, spamming the forum, or flaming/trolling.
 Incivility towards another member or a moderator— either on threads or in private conversations—is not tolerated, and may result in a warning and/or a ban.

 - We do not condone using cracked apps.
 If we see members asking other members for cracked apps, ways to crack an app, or where they can find cracked apps, we will delete that message and the member will be subject to warning and/or banning.

-- Contest submissions, or other work that is intended to reflect your individual effort must be clearly identified as such.
-We will not do your work for you.
+- Homework, university coursework, competition entries, and other work intended to reflect individual effort, should not be posted for critique.
+Our members will not do your work for you.

 - All posts must be in English.

 - We do not delete, or allow the deletion of, content without good reason.
 It isn't fair to those who have replied to your posts, or to the community at large to have content removed from threads.
 Minor alterations to correct typos, or add more information, or deleting a remark you thought better of before it is replied to is acceptable, but trashing threads by removing posts is not.

 - All rules apply throughout the site, Conversations and blogs included.

 - Users may only have one account unless approved by the forum administration.
 Permission for this is typically reserved for staff members who need a "dummy account" for technical reasons.
 This is not something we grant just because someone really wants another account.

 - "Sock-puppeting" or creating more than one account without permission will result in permanent banning of all accounts used by the member.

 - User screen names consisting of or containing URLs or website addresses are expressly forbidden.
-Screen names containing offensive, derogatory or vulgar verbiage, as well as screen names implying that you are an admin or moderator when you are not, will be banned post haste.
+Screen names containing offensive, derogatory or vulgar verbiage will be banned post haste.